gaelhugo/tinytron/README.md

 This project is built with [PlatformIO](https://platformio.org/).
 You can use the PlatformIO extension for VSCode or the command line interface.

-To build the project and flash it to the device, connect the ESP32-S3 board via USB-C and run:
+To build the project and flash it to the device, connect the ESP32-S3 board via USB and run:

 ```bash
 platformio run --target upload